skip to main content

 Side EffectsRecommended action

-Skin rash, skin discolouration (blue or purple)
+Skin rash, change in skin colour (blue or purple)

 Tell your doctor immediately